bsc-pm/OpenCHK-model/README.md

     if(bool-expr)

-The *if* clause is used as a switch off mechanism: the contruct will be ignored if its expression evaluates to false.
+The *if* clause is used as a switch off mechanism: the contruct will be ignored if the expression of the *if* clause evaluates to false.

 #### Restrictions
 - It must be used inside a checkpoint context.